 influencing the awarding of contracts by any municipal agency in a

 way which might be beneficial to" the city councilor.
 Although

 the Legislature narrowed s.20's general restriction by adding the

-selectman's, town councillor's, and city councillor's exemptions,
+selectman's, town councilor's, and city councilor's exemptions,

 it ultimately approved the narrower of the proposed exemptions.